 So how do you fix a map issue?
 Within every U.S. county, typically the planning department is responsible for GPS (global positioning system) mapping.

-One of our downtown destination clients maintains a list of attractions, restaurants, bar and lounges, and shops on its website.
+One of our downtown destination clients maintains a list of attractions, restaurants, bars and lounges, and shops on its website.
 We noticed that individual business addresses that were recently added featured street names with NW or SW.
 Previously, the streets were listed as North, South, East or West as this area of the city is on an east-west grid pattern.
-We reached out to the local planning department and shared this oddity and within a short period of time the street directional names reverted back.
+We reached out to the local planning department and shared this oddity and within a short period of time, the street directional names reverted back.
 However, planning departments don’t control all the elements that display on a map.

 Here is a helpful link that will give you immediate access to the most-popular map providers so you can quickly request an update:

 At Flying Compass, we understand … it’s all about the experience.
 It’s important to do everything in your power to guarantee visitors a positive experience.
 We know that with positive engagement visitors will social share and perhaps become evangelists.
-Because of this, we offer webinars and workshops for the local tourism industry on how to put themselves on all the right maps and to place their map markers in the right spot.

 If you’re looking to audit your customer experiences or visitor engagement opportunities, reach out to us at Flying Compass we’d like to help.